 The overall automatic driving test pass rate for all test centres combined is a lowly 39.4% and these high pass rates makes booking a driving test at a rural test centre rather appealing.
 After all, you can be up to twice as likely to pass the test.

 There are some benefits to booking a driving test at a test centre with high pass rates.
-Although the test is generally the same wherever you go, the test test routes at rural test centres will be less complex and easier to drive on.
+Although the test is generally the same wherever you go, the driving test routes at rural test centres will be less complex and easier to drive on.

 You will however need to consider how far away the test centre is from where you live as you’ll still need to practice in the area where your test will be taken.